 It might seem natural to use initial transactions to predict future prices.
 But we question whether sales from bankrupt estates are useful in predicting prices.
 By all indications, early sales reflect buyers and sellers in unusual conditions.
-For example, as of November 2012, networks could still obtain IPv4 addresses from ARIN to satisfy up to three months of documented need, at prices that are effectively zero.
-With addresses available from ARIN at minimal expense, why would a network pay a positive price in a paid transfer?
-Transfers let networks buy addresses to satisfy 12 to 24 months of need, but even so a network would pay a hefty premium relative to ARIN's near-zero prices-calling into question whether the buyers that make early purchases on the transfer market are representative of other buyers.
-Mueller et al. (2012) and others have suggested that a seller in bankruptcy can transfer greater rights in IPv4 resources than an ordinary seller in an ordinary arms-length transaction-a claim that ARIN disputes, but a rationale that might support a higher price for resources sold in bankruptcy.
-Meanwhile, early sellers also appear atypical: A bankrupt seller is unable to await the more vibrant market that might arise in the futuresuggesting that bankrupt sellers may be behaving suboptimally.
-In short, we doubt that these early transactions fit a simple model of IPv4 price trajectory, and we question whether these early sales well predict the future price of IPv4 addresses.
+As of May 2013, networks could still obtain IPv4 addresses from ARIN to satisfy up to three months of documented need, at prices that are effectively zero.
+This explains why early sales of IPv4 addresses are so few and why early sales are unrepresentative.
+From a buyer's perspective, a paid transfer is most attractive if the buyer has a special need for advance allocation or predictability.
+(While a network can claim only three months of addresses directly from ARIN, rules allow a network to buy up to 12 to 24 months of addresses for a fee.)
+Early sellers also appear atypical, e.g. companies in bankruptcy that are unable to await a thicker future market.
+In short, we doubt that early transactions fit a simple model of IPv4 price trajectory, and early sales probably do not predict the future price of IPv4 addresses.

-5 Concluding remarks
+6 Concluding remarks

 The impending scarcity of IPv4 addresses calls for economic research to facilitate suitable institutions and market rules.
 In many markets, participants had the benefits of a period of years to design such systems, and often geographicallyisolated markets served as parallel laboratories to invent and test alternative approaches.
 In contrast, IPv4 addresses have been issued at de minimis price and will continue to be issued that way until RIRs have fully exhausted their supply-delaying the development of market institutions.
-Then, IPv4 scarcity will arrive in one fell swoop, raising the stakes for any adjusting of rules and offering less opportunity to refine rules over time.
-Furthermore, because IPv4 resources are inherently portable, experiments in one region would tend to affect behavior elsewhere-limiting the potential for regional innovation.
-In these circumstances, economic theory can provide particularly valuable insights on market design.
+Then, IPv4 scarcity will arrive in one fell swoop, raising the stakes for adjusting rules and offering less opportunity to refine rules over time.
+Thus, even though RFC 1883 formalized the successor technology IPv6 in 1996, to date networks have had litle to no economic incentive to move to IPv6, nor any market-based economic incentive to use or transfer IPv4 resources efficiently.
+Meanwhile, because IPv4 resources are inherently portable, experiments in one region tend to affect behavior elsewhere-limiting the potential for regional innovation.
+Here too, we are reminded of experience in other markets.
+For example, the spectrum market quickly grew from non-existent to huge (due to a regulatory action creating the market).
+For lack of practitioners bringing decades of experience tinkering and fine-tuning, economists were distinctively important in designing that market.
+The same may prove true for IPv4 addresses.